Bop City: History

 While modern jazz, whether in the form of swing or bebop, was popular on Los Angeles' Central Avenue, San Francisco was at the time a haven of traditional jazz (also known as Dixieland).
 In the 1940s and early 1950s, the Bay Area scene was dominated by Dixieland revival bands such as Lu Watters' Yerba Buena Jazz Band.
 In the late 1940s, however, new clubs emerged in the Tenderloin and North Beach districts, which changed the music scene in the city.

 Bop City emerged from the short-lived club Vout City, run by Slim Gaillard on the same premises.
 Gaillard moved to Los Angeles, leaving the venue to Charles Sullivan, an African-American entrepreneur.
 Sullivan acquired the building and rented it to John "Jimbo" Edwards (1913–2000), who initially only wanted to open a cafe called Jimbo's Waffle Shop.
 At the insistence of musicians, Edwards created a function room with a stage in a larger back room.

 The San Francisco club opened in late March 1949, with a concert by the Dizzy Gillespie Orchestra and Sarah Vaughan.
 Bop City was best known for its nocturnal jam sessions and parties, as the club only opened at 2:00 am and stayed open until 6:00 am, when all other restaurants and clubs were closed.

+As a Black club owner, Jimbo Edwards realized the racial discrimination in nightclubs, where Black musicians were encouraged to play in musical institutions but prohibited from enjoying performances themselves.
+From two to six in the morning, Jimbo invited all audiences to his bop city to play or to simply listen and savor the music.
+He not only promoted integration in entertainment industries but also was intolerant of racism.
+His strict demeanor ensured that those who were welcomed in his club were there to listen and not spread prejudice or hate.
+Jimbo was known to “run a tight ship” as no fights occurred in his club, with no recorded conflict or disagreement (Chamberland).
+As Jimbo’s Bop City primarily served a Black audience, occasionally white performers would be ridiculed but Jimbo immediately extracted anyone displaying hateful behavior out of his club, no matter where the discrimination was directed.